Lifestyle. Choice. Preference. What do these words mean to you?

 They may seem innocent enough but they could mean something completely different, may be loaded with negativity, to somebody in the LGBTQ community.
 And if you’re looking to become an LGBTQ ally in the workplace, a good place to start is to recognize that seemingly neutral language could be hurtful to others, regardless of your intention.

-A colleague of mine, Andrew Harthan, recently pointed this out in a post on our employee intranet.
-Pride celebrations have been gaining momentum at AAA Northeast, and Andrew is one of a few employees who shared their LGBTQ story this year with the organization.
+A colleague of mine, recently pointed this out in a post on our employee intranet.
+Pride celebrations have been gaining momentum at AAA Northeast, and many employees have shared their LGBTQ story this year with the organization.

 In it, he highlighted how the word ‘lifestyle’ can be used as a weapon against the LGBTQ community.
 By itself, the word describes an enhanced way of life; a healthy lifestyle, or an active lifestyle for instance.
 So, the word is more of a marketing term, associated with how to spend your free time or hobbies or even where you live.

 But when used to describe the LGBTQ community, the words ‘lifestyle’ and ‘choice’ are dismissive, a way to invalidate an LGBTQ person’s identity, a micro-aggression.
 It implies that being LGBTQ is a mere whim, something that can be changed at the drop of a hat.

 You never hear the phrase ‘straight lifestyle’; nobody calls being straight a choice?
 Why?

 Because that would imply all cisgender heterosexual people could suddenly become LGBTQ at any moment for any reason.
 And as we all know, that’s not how gender and sexuality work.